grigory-rechistov/simbook/metoda/pictures/README.txt

-Keep number of raster images a low as possible.
+Keep number of raster images as low as possible.
 For drawing charts use TikZ facilities.
+Put them into drawings folder.